CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 **On the management account:**

-* Follow the same steps to create a CloudFormation stack as above, but using [this .yaml file](https://raw.githubusercontent.com/kubecost/cloudformation/master/kubecost-management-account-permissions.yaml) instead, and with these parameters:
+* Follow the same steps to create a CloudFormation stack as above, but using [this .yaml file](https://raw.githubusercontent.com/nOps/cloudformation/master/nOps-management-account-permissions.yaml) instead, and with these parameters:
   * S3CURBucket: The bucket where the CUR is set from Step 1
-  * KubecostClusterID: An account that Kubecost is running on that requires access to the Athena CUR.
+  * nOpsClusterID: An account that nOps is running on that requires access to the Athena CUR.

 </details>